serverlessworkflow/specification/specification.md

 is used in the exponential backoff algorithm is left up to implementations.

 `jitter` may be specified as a percentage relative to the total delay.
-For example, if `interval` is 2 seconds, `multiplier` is 2 seconds and we're at the third attempt, there will be a delay of 6 seconds.
+For example, if `interval` is 2 seconds, `multiplier` is 2 seconds, and we're at the third attempt, there will be a delay of 6 seconds.
 If we set `jitter` to 0.3, then a random amount of time between 0 and 1.8 (`totalDelay * jitter == 6 * 0.3`) will be added or subtracted from the delay.